THE SHIPYARD

 The Klingons observed at least one of these massive commando ships in an

-planetary objectives, the PQT carried the largest ground combat contingent in
+major planetary objectives, the PQT carried the largest ground combat

-is shown below, along with the normal vehicle complement stowed in the cargo
+along with the normal vehicle complement stowed in the cargo bays:

 HYDRAN HEAVY MARINE BATTALION 1